comp423-24f/csxl-team-a6/docs/office_hours_stack_flow.md

 - ## backend/api/academics/my_courses.py

   - get_future_oh_events(
-    - Receiving the Model data from services
+    - Receives the Model data from services

-- # **frontend/src/app/my-courses/my-courses.service.ts**
+- ## frontend/src/app/my-courses/my-courses.service.ts

   - getCurrentOfficeHourEvents(
     - api/my-courses/${courseSiteId}/oh-events/current
     - This function is aligned with the above files and calls the correct API from the database
   - NOT TO BE CONFUSED WITH getOfficeHours(
     - /api/office-hours/\${siteId}/\${officeHoursId}
-    - This similarly named function is called within getCurrentOfficeHourEvents( and uses backend/api/office_hours/office_hours.py and backend/services/office_hours/office_hours.py
+    - This similarly named function is called **within** getCurrentOfficeHourEvents( and uses backend/api/office_hours/office_hours.py and backend/services/office_hours/office_hours.py
     - ## It is a confusing layout with APIs going in different directions.
 This part is quite important to understand and take note of

 - ## frontend/src/app/my-courses/course/office-hours/office-hours.resolver.ts